kwonus/Quelle-Obsolete/Quelle.md

 - define
 - help
 - backup
+- generate
 - restore
 - exit

 The verbs listed above are for the English flavor of Quelle.
 As Quelle is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
 The remainder of this document describes Version 1.0 of the Quelle-HMI specification.

 In Quelle terminology, a statement is made up of clauses.
 Each clause has a single verb.
-While there are ten verbs, there are only six distinct types of clauses:
+While there are eleven verbs, there are only six distinct types of clauses:

 1. SEARCH clause
    - find *(inferred)*